Somerville, Massachusetts: Dilboy Stadium

-George Dilboy Memorial Stadium is a multi-purpose public stadium in city.
+George Dilboy Memorial Stadium is a multi-purpose public stadium in the city.
 It is known as the home of the Boston Renegades women's tackle football team.
 It was also the home field of the Boston Militia women's tackle football team from 2008 to 2014.
 The Boston Breakers women's soccer club made Dilboy Stadium their home in 2012 and 2013.
 The stadium is named after George Dilboy, who was awarded the Medal of Honor during World War I.

 Historic places

-Somerville has eighty-three sites listed on the National Register of Historic Places.
+Somerville has eighty-four sites listed on the National Register of Historic Places.
 These places include various houses, libraries, parkways, churches, among other places, and have been declared landmarks within the city.

 Somerville Museum

 The Somerville Museum preserves memorabilia chronicling the city's roots, with historical and artistic exhibits.
 It is located at 1 Westwood Road, on the corner of Central Street.

 Parks and recreation

 The Somerville Community Path is a tree-lined rail trail that runs from Lowell Street to the Cambridge border near Davis Square.
 It connects with the Alewife Linear Park, which in turn connects with the Minuteman Bikeway and the Fitchburg Cutoff Path.
 Community activists hope to extend the path eastward to Lechmere Square, which would connect with the Charles River Bike Paths and the proposed East Coast Greenway.
 In May 2013, construction began on an extension of the path between Cedar and Lowell streets, which was completed in 2015.
 As of 2010, the city has a total of 63 parks, playgrounds, playing fields, and community gardens.

 With the establishment of the Playground Association of America in 1906, many cities, including Somerville, began to sponsor supervised playgrounds for the children of the city during the summer months.
 Though the Recreation Department was not formally established in Somerville until 1917, supervised play, sponsored in part by the city and the Playground Association of America, began in 1909.

 The Recreation Department provides many recreational and play activities for residents of all ages, including Summertime Playgrounds, outdoor games and sports leagues, theater groups, and an active Senior Citizens Club.